Grabenstrasse 18

 Lilo Guggenheim

 One can only imagine the deep scars which were caused by the first deportation after the State Pogrom Night.
-At seventeen years of age, Kurt was the youngest of the 27 Jewish men from Göppingen who on November 12, 1938 were transported by the Nazis in trucks to Dachau for the supposed purpose of “re-education”.
-He was released on December 29, 1938 after half a month of torture and fear of death.
+At seventeen years of age, Kurt was the youngest of the 27 men of Jewish origin from Göppingen who on November 12, 1938 were transported in trucks to Dachau for the supposed purpose of “re-education”.
+He was released on December 29, 1938 after half a month of agony and fear of death.
 From that time on his only goal was to find a way to get out of Germany.

 On March 8, 1939 Kurt was able to flee to England, five months before his friend Lilo, who got a position as a domestic servant on the Isle of Wight.
 Both Kurt and Lilo searched for someone they might know in the foreign land.
 Kurt found support from his oldest brother Lothar who had already immigrated to England in May 1937.